Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 The data was separated into blocks with commas, a big first block and then 25 smaller blocks, each of those base64-encoded.
 The first block is used to initialize a bunch of keys on the global game state dictionary with hex strings of different lengths or integers.
 Upon startup, only the first of the smaller blocks is parsed.
-The all contain a block of code that (re-)defines some method and set another batch of game state variables.
+They all contain a block of code that (re-)defines some method and set another batch of game state variables.

 ![parse_game_state code]({parse_game_state})
 ![parse_first_block code initializing globals]({parse_first_block})